Joff -AM – the Forgotten Jesus Music Radio Pioneer

 After World War II ended a group of businessmen gathered together and pledged to use radio as a way to minister to those in the Far East whom it was difficult to reach with the gospel in any other way.
 The new ministry, Far East Broadcasting Company, was immediately fruitful and began putting a string of AM and shortwave stations across Asia.

 One place that became a mainstay for FEBC was the island of Okinawa.
 Scene of the some of the bloodiest battles during the war, the United States kept control over island up unto the mid-1970s when it reverted back to Japanese sovereignty.
-Because the island was under American jurisdiction it was easier to work with.
+Because the island was under American jurisdiction it was easier for FEBC to gain a broadcast station to work with.

-Okinawa was very important as a military base for America and as the Vietnam war went longer the importance increased.
-The Marines and Air Force had major installations, while the Navy was also well represented.
+Okinawa was very important as a military base for America, and as the Vietnam war went longer the importance increased.
+The Marines, Army, and Air Force had major installations, while those of us in the Navy were also well represented.
 Along with the civil service workers, and the typical camp followers that have been around armies since the beginning of time, the mid-1960s through the next two decades saw an estimated 1,000,000 Americans living on the small island at any one time.
 The island was dominated by the American culture.

 There were only three English speaking radio stations on the island during the early 1970s.
 The Armed Forces Network had a station that programmed some pop music with a mixture of specialty programming.
 There was an FM that did a fairly good job of mimicking a typical Top-40 station in the States, and there was JOFF, one of the FEBC stations.

 Unlike any of the other FEBC stations throughout Asia, JOFF was dedicated for the English speaking audience.
 The day was filled with many of the typical teaching programs such as “Back to the Bible” with J. Vernon McGee, but once 4:00 PM hit the format changed…and did it change.